huubexel/Introduction_to_research_methods/FinalProject/README.md

 And here is another one
 zcat /net/corpora/twitter2/Tweets/2018/02/20180211:*.out.gz | /net/corpora/twitter2/tools/tweet2tab words user.location coordinates > ~/tweets_feb_11.txt

+After you have download a file you have to exit karora first, you can do this by typing exit in the terminal.

+If you are now in the right directory on your computer again type in scp s3792412@karora.let.rug.nl:tweets_mar_9.txt To get for example everything from march the 9th.
+You do have to fill in your username and password again.
+Do this after day or it will be easy to lose track of what you have done.

 If you have downloaded every single one make sure that every file is in the directory the way it is in my github dipository

 Git LFS needs to be installed